24ep/studio/README.md

 *   **Settings & Configuration:**
     *   **Server-Side Preferences:** App Name, App Logo (actual theme application is client-side, preference stored server-side).
     *   Integrations (Conceptual SMTP, Server-Side Webhooks):
-        *   Server-configured n8n webhook for processing resumes of existing candidates.
+        *   Server-configured automation webhook for processing resumes of existing candidates.
-        *   Server-configured n8n webhook for creating new candidates from generic PDF uploads.
+        *   Server-configured automation webhook for creating new candidates from generic PDF uploads.
     *   Recruitment Stages: Manage custom stages in the hiring pipeline. **Stages can be deleted with a replacement strategy if in use.**
     *   **Server-Side Data Model UI Preferences:** View and set local UI display preferences for Candidate and Position attributes per user.
     *   Custom Field Definitions: Define custom data fields for Candidates and Positions.
-    *   Webhook Payload Mapping: Configure how incoming JSON from n8n maps to candidate attributes.
+    *   Webhook Payload Mapping: Configure how incoming JSON from your automation service maps to candidate attributes.
     *   **User Groups:** Create groups, assign users, and configure module permissions for groups.
     *   **Notification Settings:** Configure which system events trigger notifications and via which channels (e.g., email, webhook).
 (UI for configuration; actual notification triggering is future work).
 *   **API Documentation:** Page detailing available API endpoints.